Skip Internal Navigation

-The OHE, within the Office of the Director at the NICHD, develops, coordinates, and supports programs and initiatives that strengthen the Institute’s commitment to ensuring the health and well-being of all children, adults, families, and communities.
-This is accomplished by addressing and eliminating health disparities through the participation of diverse populations in biomedical and behavioral research within the United States and abroad, enhancing research capacity development of emerging research institutions both domestically and abroad, and developing research and scientific leadership in colleges and universities worldwide.
-In addition, the Office coordinates and develops written responses to external requests regarding health equity research and workforce initiatives and informs the public about health issues that disproportionately impact vulnerable populations, The OHE works closely with other NICHD Branches and Offices as well as other NIH organizations to accomplish its mission.
+The OHE, within the Office of the Director at the NICHD, develops, coordinates, and serves as a catalyst to strengthen the Institute’s commitment to ensuring the health and well-being of all children, adults, families, and communities.
+This is accomplished by addressing and helping to identify health disparities and working to increase participation of diverse populations in biomedical and behavioral research within the United States and abroad.
+In addition, the Office coordinates and develops written responses to external requests regarding health equity research and workforce initiatives and informs the public about health issues that disproportionately impact vulnerable populations.
+The OHE works closely with other NICHD Divisions and Offices as well as other NIH components to accomplish its mission.

 In 2016 a working group of the National Advisory Child Health and Human Development (NACHHD) Council was formed to review the OHE to provide suggestions about how the Office could better assist the Division of Extramural Research and Division of Intramural Research accomplish their goals as they relate to addressing and eliminating health disparities and improving the number of underrepresented individuals who make up the scientific workforce.
 The

 final report (PDF - 68 KB) and a